College of Graduate Studies

 Occupational Therapy practice is regulated in all 50 states, requiring licensure to practice in each state, including the District of Columbia, Puerto Rico, and Guam.
 The primary purpose of licensure is to protect the consumer and ensure that each licensed practitioner is credientialed and qualified to practice Occupational Therapy.
 Each states has its own licensure and licensure renewal requirements, as well as payment structures, which are governed by an entitiy that issues licenses (e.g. Board of Occupational Therpay, Board of Medicine, etc.).

 In order to find out how to obtain a license in the state of Virginia, please visit the Virginia Board of Medicine website.

-In order to find out how to obtain a license in all other states, please visit AOTA's Occupational Therapy Regulatory Authority Contact list.
+In order to find out how to obtain a license in all other states, please visit the State Occupational Therapy Regulatory Authority Contact Information.